Heathrow Airport’s new terminal drop-off charge explained

-From 1 November, Heathrow Airport is bringing in a new charge for dropping off passengers at their requested terminal – the last major UK airport to do so.
-Here’s what you need to know about the new charge, and how it will affect private hire drivers.
+In November 2021, Heathrow Airport brought in a new charge for dropping off passengers at their requested terminal – the last major UK airport to do so.
+Here’s what you need to know about the charge, and how it affects private hire drivers.

-This information is correct at the time of writing on 26 October 2021.
+This information is correct at the time of updating on 29 February 2024.

-• From 1 November 2021, all vehicles entering Heathrow terminal drop-off zones will pay a £5 terminal drop-off charge, though discounts and exemptions apply.
+• From 1 November 2021, all vehicles entering Heathrow terminal drop-off zones will pay a £5 charge per visit, though discounts and exemptions apply.

 • You can pay the £5 charge in advance, on the day you drop-off or by midnight the next day.

-• There are three ways to pay: online, by autopay, or by using an automated telephone service (the phone service launches on 1 November).
-There’s no option to pay at airport ticket machines or in the terminal drop-off zones.
+• There are three ways to pay: online, by autopay, or by using an automated telephone service.
+There’s no option to pay at airport ticket machines or terminal drop-off zones.

-• The charge will operate 24 hours a day, 365 days a year.
+• The charge operates 24 hours a day, 365 days a year.

 • Pick-ups are not affected, and these can still take place via the car parks.
 You can’t pick up passengers from the drop-off zones.

-Drivers can pay the charge as a guest, or by setting up a personal or business account.
+Drivers can pay the Heathrow drop-off charge as a guest, or by setting up a personal or business account.

-If you’re paying as a guest, you can pay for one or more drop-off charge trips (up to 20 trips at a time) by midnight the next day after you’ve been to the airport.
+If you’re paying as a guest, you can pay for more than one trip (up to 20 trips at a time).
+This is especially useful if you’re dropping off multiple passengers per day.
+You can pay these ahead of time either online or on the phone, or by midnight the next day after you’ve been to the airport.

 Having a personal account means you can buy multiple trips (again, up to 20 trips in one go) for one vehicle.
 You can also choose to set up automatic payments any time the registered vehicle goes into a terminal drop-off zone (known as autopay).

-Business accounts means multiple vehicles (up to 50,000) can be linked to one account.
-Business accounts required autopay to be set up.
+Business accounts mean multiple vehicles (up to 50,000) can be linked to one account.
+Business accounts require autopay to be set up.

-Passengers who are Blue Badge holders don’t have to pay the Heathrow Airport charge, and this includes where they are getting dropped off by Uber or another taxi service.
+Passengers who are Blue Badge holders don’t have to pay the Heathrow Airport drop off charge, and this includes where they are getting dropped off by Uber or another taxi service.

 The Blue Badge scheme allows disabled passengers to park closer to their destination.